 Centrifugation of the ejaculate

 Photometric equipment is used to accurately calculate the exact number of sperm in the ejaculate.
 When this has been established the semen can be diluted with a freezing extender to the correct concentration for insemination.
-6 hundred million sperm will eventually be used to inseminate into the mare.
+900 million sperm will eventually be used to inseminate into the mare.

 Filling and Printing of straws